craigwh10/energy-tariff-scheduler/docs/getting-started/running-first-schedule.md

 INFO Schedule generated, waiting for jobs to run...
 ```

+!!! warning

     Please note that if you have a [custom pricing strategy](./custom-pricing-strategies.md) that the logs wont automatically show, you have to add them yourself as shown in [custom pricing strategy example](./custom-pricing-strategies.md#example-creating-a-custom-pricing-strategy).